 Select to add Vivado lab tool cores to the Aurora 8B/10B core.
 See Using Vivado Lab Tools in Chapter 4.
 This option provides a debugging interface that shows the core status signals in the Vivado Logic Analyzer.

 Use CRC

 Select to include the CRC for user data.
+Depending on the Lane Width of 2 or 4, the core implements CRC16 or CRC32 respectively.
 See Using CRC in Chapter 4 for more information.

 Shared Logic